tdiprima/StyleSheetStudio/properties/vendor-specific-properties.md

 <br>

-Although these extensions can be useful at times, it's still recommended that you avoid using them unless it's absolutely necessary.
+Although these extensions can be useful at times, it's still recommended that you avoid using them <mark>unless it's absolutely necessary.</mark>

 It's also worth noting that, as is usually the case with proprietary code, the extensions will not pass CSS validation.